Tropical Fukaya Algebras

-The perturbation maps $\Pe_\nu$ converge to a perturbation datum $\Pe_\infty=(J_\infty,F_\infty)$ defined on $C$.
-In the next few steps we will show that there are no additional domain components in the limit map.
+The perturbation maps $\ul{\Pe}_\nu$ converge to a perturbation datum $\ul{\Pe}_\infty=(J_\infty,F_\infty)$ defined on $C$.
+In the next few steps, we will show that there are no additional domain components in the limit map.

+In the rest of the proof, we focus on the convergence of maps on irreducible surface components.
+The proof of convergence of gradient trajectories on treed components does not involve any technical difficulties arising from multiple cutting, and are left to the reader.

-.1in {\sc Step 2} : {\em Boundedness of derivatives.}\\ In this step we show a bound on the derivatives of the sequence of maps by ruling out bubble trees (rational tails) with unstable domains in the limit.
+.1in \textsc{Step 2} : \em{Boundedness of derivatives.}\\ In this step, we show a bound on the derivatives of the sequence of maps by ruling out bubble trees with unstable domains in the limit.
 In particular, we will show that for any $v \in \Ver(\Gamma)$, the derivative of

 is uniformly bounded for all $\nu$.
 The norm on the derivative is with respect to the cylindrical metric on $X^\nu$.
 On the domain we use a metric on $C^\circ$ that is cylindrical (or strip-like) in the punctured neighborhood of nodal points and on the neck regions in $C_\nu$.